-The Wellington Federation of Agriculture is proud to award 4 Wellington County Agricultural students with $1000 Scholarships for the 2016/2017 year.
+The Wellington Federation of Agriculture is proud to award Wellington County Agricultural students with $1000 Scholarships annually.
 WFA is a proud supporter of tomorrow’s leaders, and looks forward to the contributions that these outstanding students will provide in the years to come.

-Winners of this year’s Ray Baptie award are: Mikayla Clark of Arthur, Luke Hannam of Guelph/Eramosa Township, Nicole Langdon of Arthur, and Quinn Wilson.
+Winners of the 2016/2017 Ray Baptie Award are: Mikayla Clark of Arthur, Luke Hannam of Guelph/Eramosa Township, Nicole Langdon of Arthur, and Quinn Wilson.

 Mikayla is Studying Equine Science Breeding and Production at Olds College in Alberta.